What! There Are TWO Love Stories in Agra?

 The badass Mughal empress you didn’t know about

 When I was there, I discovered that the Baby Taj was built by the wife of an emperor – Jahangir, father of Shah Jahan.
-She was related to both Shah Jahan as well as his wife Mumtaz Mahal of the Taj Mahal – one by blood, and the other by marriage.
+She was related to both Shah Jahan as well as his wife Mumtaz Mahal of the Taj Mahal – one by marriage, and the other by blood.

 At the time, the family relationship descriptions caused me to glaze over, taking me back to my childhood and my mother explaining to me exactly how the relatives we were visiting for Eid were related to me, and to each other, and to God knows how many other people, until I forgot all of it through sheer information overload.